qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ..........

 ``Input layer`` [vector: any]
-  Vector layer in input to extract the vertices from
+  Vector layer in input to extract the vertices from.

 Output
 ......